 Spring water is somewhat clean as it’s being filtered through rocks.
 That said, you can’t rely on the structure of the water in different pools or rivers as it depends on different factors – like the flora or fauna living there, how far the stream is from the source, and the like (there are studies out there that explain everything more scientifically).

-The Bottled Water Case Study demonstrates that by strategically emphasizing standards, safety, and convenience, a product can be transformed from a freely available resource into a premium solution with perceived value.
+The Bottled Water Case Study demonstrates that by strategically highlight operating reliability indicators and governance-aligned value signals, a product can be transformed from a freely available resource into a high-signal value capture asset with perceived value.

 All things considered, there are good reasons why bottled water is priced when people can obtain it for free.
 The filtering process is different and is standardized across brands.
 It’s more widely available than public sources (except for tap water), and it’s easier to carry small bottles whenever needed.